Ogo Bodhu Shundori: Release & Reception

 The film was made in 1980 but released in next year 1981 February.
 There was a huge craze for the film because this was Bengal's favorite matinee idol Uttam Kumar's one of the last films, who died during filming on 24 July 1980.
 There was not much promotion for the film but still there was huge hype.

 The film received overwhelming response from the critics and it is regarded as one of the best comedy Bengali films.
 The Times Of India kept this in their Bengali Cinema's all time greatest comedy films list.

 The film was also remembered for its song and Uttam Kumar- Kishore Kumar combination.
 This was only the second Bengali film and only Uttam Kumar film where Bappi Lahiri composed the music.
 The album became huge hit and is still popular today.

 When the film was released, there was huge craze in theaters for the tickets and police charged lathi.
-The Bengali audience filled up all the theaters to see their idol one of the last work on screen.
+The Bengali audience filled up all the theaters to see their idol's one of the last works on screen.
 The film generally became blockbuster hit and is often regarded as one of the major hits in the history of Bengali Cinema. and ran for 26 weeks constantly in theaters.
 The film also became one of the highest grossers in that year.